NeVAE: A Deep Generative Model for Molecular Graphs: Additional Experiments on Synthetic Graphs

-In this section, we first demonstrate that our model is able to generate graphs with a predefined local topological property, \ie, graphs without triangles.
+In this section, we first demonstrate that our original model \ourmodel\ is able to generate graphs with a predefined local topological property, \ie, graphs without triangles.
 Then, we show that our model is able to learn smooth latent representations of a popular type of random graphs, Kronecker graphs~\cite{leskovec2010kronecker}.
-Then, we present additional quantitative results on the ability of our model to learn and mimic the generative processes of Kronecker graphs and Barab{\'a}si-Albert graphs~\cite{barabasi1999emergence}, a scalability analysis and finally illustrate the effect of node label permutations on the decoder parameter estimation.
+Then, we present additional quantitative results on the ability of our model to learn and mimic the generative processes that determine the absence or presence of nodes and edges in of Kronecker graphs and Barab{\'a}si-Albert graphs~\cite{barabasi1999emergence}, a scalability analysis and finally illustrate the effect of node label permutations on the decoder parameter estimation.
+Finally, we show that the optimal property-oriented decoder designed using variational inference is able to generate synthetic graphs with certain structural properties.